House of Sugar

 House of Sugar is the eighth studio album by American musician Alex G, released on September 13, 2019, through Domino Recording Company.

-The album's title is a reference to both the SugarHouse Casino in Philadelphia and the gingerbread house from "Hansel and Gretel".
+The album's title is a reference to both the SugarHouse Casino (now called Rivers Casino) in Philadelphia and the gingerbread house from "Hansel and Gretel".

 Recording

 House of Sugar was recorded in New York City and Alex's home in Philadelphia, except for "SugarHouse (Live)" which was recorded at Duck Room at Blueberry Hill in St. Louis, Missouri on November 6, 2018.
 Drums for "Walk Away", "Hope", "Taking" and "Crime" were recorded at PUDH II.
 Drums for "Near" were recorded at The Acchione's in Philadelphia.

 Release

-Alex G debuted on Billboard's Emerging Artists chart following release of House of Sugar.
+Alex G debuted on Billboard's Emerging Artists chart following the release of House of Sugar.
 The album appeared on a number of Billboard charts, including reaching the number 5 spot on the Heatseekers Albums chart as well as number 3 on Vinyl Albums, number 20 on Rock Album Sales and number 43 on Top Album Sales with 5,000 equivalent album units earned.